JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 Therefore, "superpollers" are not an alternative to ServAssure NXT; they are a critical part of its architecture.

 {{< /details >}}

+#### Optical Network Terminal

+**ONT (Optical Network Terminal)** is a device used in fiber-optic internet setups like Fiber to the Home (**FTTH**) or Fiber to the Building (FTTB).

+It converts the optical signal from the carrier’s network into electronic signals that can be used by home devices (computers, routers, TVs).

+- **Function**: Converts light signals into electronic signals.
+- **Ports**: Provides Ethernet, telephone, and sometimes video outputs.
+- **Placement**: Located at the customer's premises.

+#### Optical Line Terminal (OLT)

+**OLT (Optical Line Terminal)** is the counterpart to the ONT, located at the telecom provider's central office.

+It communicates with multiple ONTs to deliver internet services in a **Passive Optical Network (PON)**, sending signals over fiber without requiring powered equipment between the OLT and ONTs.

+- **Function**: Manages communication, bandwidth allocation, and error monitoring for ONTs.
+- **Placement**: Located at the provider's end.

+#### DOCSIS vs Fiber

+**DOCSIS (Data Over Cable Service Interface Specification)** and **Fiber** refer to different internet technologies:

+> The trick is DOCSIS ~ COAX ~ HFC ~ TV ~ RF **(vs)** ONT ~ OLT ~ Fiber To The Home (FTTH)

+**DOCSIS**

+- Uses a mix of **fiber-optic and coaxial cable** to deliver data.
+- Requires a **cable modem** to access the internet.
+- **Shared** connection in a neighborhood, which can lead to congestion.
+- Versions like **DOCSIS 3.0 and 3.1** offer faster speeds but may still experience slowdowns during peak times.

+{{< details title="More about DocSIS 📌" closed="true" >}}

+**DOCSIS** is an international telecommunications standard that allows the addition of high-speed data transfer to an existing cable TV (CATV) system.

+It is widely used by many cable television operators to provide internet access (over their existing hybrid fiber-coaxial infrastructure) in addition to television services.
+Here are key aspects of DOCSIS:

+- **Purpose**: DOCSIS technology enables cable operators to efficiently utilize their existing coaxial cable infrastructure to deliver high-speed broadband internet access, along with voice and video services.

+- **Versions of DOCSIS**:
+  - **DOCSIS 1.x**: Introduced features like BPI (Baseline Privacy Interface) for security and QoS (Quality of Service).
+  - **DOCSIS 2.0**: Improved upstream data rates suitable for voice and video applications.
+  - **DOCSIS 3.0**: Introduced channel bonding, significantly increasing downstream and upstream data rates by combining multiple channels.
+  - **DOCSIS 3.1**: Enhanced capacity and efficiency with OFDM (Orthogonal Frequency-Division Multiplexing) and improved modulation schemes, supporting up to 10 Gbps downstream and 1-2 Gbps upstream.
+  - **DOCSIS 4.0**: Currently in development, aiming to further increase efficiency and capacity, potentially supporting up to 10 Gbps symmetric (downstream and upstream) speeds.

+- **Components**:
+  - **CMTS (Cable Modem Termination System)**: Located at the cable provider’s facility, this equipment routes data between the internet and local cable networks.

+  - **Cable Modem**: Installed at the user’s premises, this device modulates and demodulates data signals to interface between the digital data network and the coaxial network used in homes and businesses.

+- **Advantages**:
+  - **Utilization of Existing Infrastructure**: Uses the existing coaxial cable setups, which allows cable operators to offer broadband without the need for new wiring.
+  - **High-Speed Internet Access**: Provides high bandwidth for internet access, which is competitive with fiber-optic networks in many scenarios.
+  - **Scalability**: The technology can be scaled by upgrading CMTS and modem equipment to newer DOCSIS standards without overhauling the entire infrastructure.

+- **Applications**:
+  - Primarily used by cable TV operators to provide high-speed internet access and VoIP services.
+  - It also supports functionalities like IPTV and on-demand services, integrating seamlessly with digital TV offerings.

+DOCSIS is a cornerstone technology for cable service providers, enabling them to leverage existing **coaxial cable** infrastructure to deliver high-speed internet and other digital services.

+As technology evolves with newer versions like DOCSIS 3.1 and 4.0, it continues to enhance the capacity, efficiency, and performance of cable broadband services, making it a competitive option against other types of broadband delivery technologies such as fiber optics.

+{{< /details >}}

+### Linear TV

+**Linear TV** (LTV) refers to traditional television broadcasting where content is transmitted according to a scheduled lineup on predetermined channels.

+Viewers tune in at specific times to watch programs and commercials.

+- Operates on fixed channels accessed via antenna or cable/satellite connections.
+- Requires a predetermined schedule set by the broadcaster.

+#### Alternatives to Linear TV

+1. **Streaming Services**
+   Platforms like Netflix, Hulu, Amazon Prime Video, offering on-demand content.

+2. **Video-on-Demand (VOD) Services**
+   Platforms like iTunes, Google Play, and Vudu offer users the ability to rent/purchase movies and TV shows.

+3. **Catch-Up TV**
+   Broadcasters offer previously aired shows for a limited time, e.g., BBC iPlayer, NBC app.

+4. **Live Streaming Platforms**
+   Twitch and Facebook Live offer live content, including gaming and performances.

+5. **Over-the-Top (OTT) Services**
+   Sling TV, YouTube TV, and Hulu + Live TV deliver content over the internet without cable or satellite providers.

+6. **Social M. Platforms**
+   Facebook, Instagram, and Twitter allow video sharing within networks.

 ### ACS